 Construction

-For the construction industry, excavating a site is a necessary part of working on a project, it’s also the sector where the process is most commonly used.
+For the construction industry, excavating a site is a necessary part of working on a project.
+It’s also the sector where the process is most commonly used.
 Excavations are carried out for homes, roadways, reservoirs and a host of other projects.

 Topsoil excavation